W8TERM3LON/yui-kotegawa/readme.md

 - Scan messages for nsfw images.
 - Scan profile, messages, activity for illegal links/streaming links.
 - Scan for bots.
-- Port to discord bot when everything is finished.

 GOOGLE COLABORATORY VERSION (to show all profile images on one page.) ( [link](https://colab.research.google.com/drive/1TbAelG8k6txJD_YR66h-_5XxXCuEcCJG) )
 =============